leshow/blog/content/post/dhcpm.md

 ## Conclusion

-While what I've described in this post might not be banal to some folks, there was something about it that I found exciting and made me want to share.
+While what I've described in this post might be banal to some folks, there was something about it that I found exciting and made me want to share.
 I think there are so many possibilities for this type of a setup where you can embed a scripting language with superpowers provided by Rust into your application.